sojs-coder/forge/docs/api/PolygonCollider.md

 This collider is more computationally expensive than a `BoxCollider` but is essential for non-rectangular shapes, especially ones that can rotate.

+## Constructor

+`new PolygonCollider({ vertices })`

+-   `vertices: Vector[]`
+    An array of `Vector`s that define the shape of the polygon.
+The vertices should be defined in local space, relative to the `Transform`'s position (which acts as the center of the polygon).

 ## Properties

 -   `localVertices: Vector[]`
-    An array of `Vector`s that define the shape of the polygon.
-The vertices should be defined in local space, relative to the `Transform`'s position (which acts as the center of the polygon).
+    An array of `Vector`s that define the shape of the polygon in local space.

 -   `worldVertices: Vector[]`
+    An array of `Vector`s that define the shape of the polygon in world space.

+-   `realWorldStart: Vector`
+    The top-left corner of the axis-aligned bounding box (AABB) of the polygon in world coordinates.

+-   `realWorldEnd: Vector`
-    The vertices of the polygon in absolute world coordinates.
-This array is calculated automatically based on the `localVertices` and the `Transform`'s position, rotation, and scale.
+    The bottom-right corner of the axis-aligned bounding box (AABB) of the polygon in world coordinates.

 ## Examples